 On this page

 When a card holder requests a charge reversal with the issuing bank, the bank notifies Square of the request.
-Square then adds a dispute to the seller Dispute Dashboard and notifies your app via. webhook.
+Square then adds a dispute to the seller Dispute Dashboard and notifies your application using a webhook.

 Square does not decide who wins or loses the dispute; that is up to the card holder's bank.
 However, Square communicates with the bank on the seller's behalf, provides them with updates, and helps them navigate the process.
 The steps in the dispute process are: